mjhilton/jdr-testing-guides/Demo Guides/05 - Integration testing.md

 * Use tear-down hooks to clean up state left behind by the test

 ## Extensions
-* Write integration tests for all APIs exposed by the system :)
+* Write integration tests for all APIs exposed by the system, stubbing things if necessary :)

 ## Set-up steps
 Same pattern as previous pracs